CAN: Feature Co-Action for Click-Through Rate Prediction: Co-Action Network

 \subsection{Multi-order Enhancement}

-The aforementioned feature co-action is basically formed upon the first order features.
-However, feature interaction can be estimated over high orders.
-Although the co-action unit can implicitly learn the high order feature interaction, the learning process is suppose to be lengthy.
-To this end, we explicitly introduce multi-order information in the co-action unit to obtain a polynomial input.
-This is achieved by applying $MLP_{can}$ to different orders of $P_{user}$:
+The aforementioned feature is formed upon the first-order features.
+However, feature interaction can be estimated over high-orders.
+Although the co-action unit can implicitly learn the high-order feature interaction considering the non-linearity of micro-MLP, the learning process is supposed to be difficult because of the sparsity of feature interaction.
+To this end, we explicitly introduce multi-order information to obtain a polynomial input.
+This is achieved by applying micro-MLP to different orders of $P_{feed}$:

 where $C$ is the number of orders.
-Note that SeLU is used as activation function when $ C=1$.
-Otherwise, we utilize Tanh to avoid the numerical problem caused by high order terms.
-The multi-order enhancement effectively promotes the model's non-linear fitting ability for co-action modeling without bringing additional computational and storage cost.
+We utilize Tanh to avoid the numerical problem caused by high-order terms.
+The multi-order enhancement effectively promotes the model's non-linear fitting ability without bringing additional computational and storage costs.